Sri-Yantra-Vidya-Minds/Workforce_Management/README.md

-# Innoworx.ai - Security Management System
+# Innoworx.ai - Workforce Management System

 ## Project Description

-This repository contains the front-end application for the **Innoworx.ai Security Management System**.
+This repository contains the front-end application for the **Innoworx.ai Workforce Management System**.
 The system is designed to provide comprehensive tools for managing security operations, offering a streamlined interface for various functionalities.
 It aims to enhance team coordination and ensure comprehensive site management.

 The application boasts a modern and intuitive user interface built with a distinct glassmorphism design, ensuring a visually engaging and efficient user experience across all modules, including the core dashboard.